kubevela/kubevela.github.io/versioned_docs/version-v1.9/quick-start.md

 ```
 </details>

-The application will become a `workflowSuspending` status, it means the workflow has finished the first two steps and waiting for manual approval as the step specified.
+The application status will change to `workflowSuspending`, means the workflow has finished the first two steps and waiting for manual approval as per the step specified.

 * Access the application